rbsquires/CSU-Capstone-Project/README.md

 - To get started, clone the repo.
 - Then open the project in Xcode.
+- Turn your iPhone or iPad to developer mode on
 - Connect your iPhone or iPad to your Mac.
 - Select your device in Xcode and press *cmd+r*

+**Once the app has been loaded onto your device, it will be useable as long as developer mode is on*

 ## Usage
 *Once you have OBD-II Buddy loaded onto your iPhone or iPad*